PandaDoc/pandadoc-sfdc-examples/docs/pandadoc__PandaDocDocument__c.md

 # PandaDoc Document

-Technical SObject which used for representation PandaDoc document in SFDC.
+Technical SObject which is used to represent PandaDoc document in SFDC.
 Primarily used for implementing event handlers and storing historical data.
-API name: `pandadoc__PandaDocDocument__c`
+API name: `pandadoc__PandaDocDocument__c`.

 ## Fields
 - `pandadoc__Account__c`: `Lookup(Account)`: Relation to Account.
 Has value if this document linked with Account.
 Empty otherwise.